 2. Get the government rate on hotels.

 Most establishments will provide public school employees with the government rate on hotel stays.
+For instance, Howard Johnson by Wyndam offers teachers the government rate at properties nationwide, as does Aqua Aston hotels in Hawaii.
 Call ahead to the hotels that you are considering to check if the government rate will apply to an educator on personal travel, as some places only offer the government rate for official business.
 If the hotel clears you for the government rate, be sure to confirm the rate and get a record of it in case you are asked for proof later.

 3. Stay at a Hilton-brand hotel.